rohilrao/ollama-benchmark/docs/starting_containers.md

 This document outlines the usage, configuration, and key operational insights for the `start_ollama_container.sh` deployment script.

-For now, we rely on a script to do start containers.
-We should migrate this to a compose file that starts along with the alisa backend.
+For now, we rely on a script to start containers.
+This could eventually move to a Compose file.

 ## Overview
 * The `start_ollama_container.sh` script automates the deployment of an Ollama container (currently: `docker.io/ollama/ollama:0.18.3`) using Podman.